 Our personal care products are subject to various laws and regulations that regulate cosmetic and personal products and set forth regulations for determining whether a product can be marketed as a "cosmetic" or requires further approval as an over-the-counter drug.
 In the United States, regulation of cosmetics are under the jurisdiction of the FDA.
 The Food, Drug and Cosmetic Act defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body . . . for cleansing, beautifying, promoting attractiveness, or altering the appearance."
 Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, shampoos, permanent waves, hair colors, toothpastes and deodorants, as well as any material intended for use as a component of a cosmetic product.
 Conversely, a product will not be considered a cosmetic, but may be considered a drug if it is intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease, or is intended to affect the structure or any function of the body.
 A product's intended use can be inferred from marketing or product claims and regulators may consider the marketing claims of our independent distributors.
 The other markets in which we operate have similar regulations.
-In Japan, the Ministry of Health, Labor and Welfare regulates the sale and distribution of cosmetic requires us to have an import business license and to register each personal care product imported into Japan.
+In Japan, the Ministry of Health, Labor and Welfare regulates the sale and distribution of cosmetics and requires us to have an import business license and to register each personal care product imported into Japan.
 In Taiwan, all "medicated" cosmetic products require registration.
-In China, personal care products and can dealy product such as we go through the registration process in China is unpredictable and can take from nine to 18 months or in some cases substantially longer.
-In some cases, registration has taken several years to complete.
-Such regulations in any given market can limit our ability to import products and can delay p
+In China, personal care products are placed into one of two categories, "general" and "drug."
+Products in both categories require submission of formulas and other information with the health authorities, and drug products require human clinical studies.
+The product registration process in China is unpredictable and can take from nine to 18 months or in s